SecureFromScratch/Recipes-Workshop/walkthrough/Challanges.md

 When creating a new recipe, its status is set to **Draft**.
 Only an administrator should be able to change a recipe from **Draft** to **Published**, but the system is vulnerable.
 A user can manipulate the process to get their recipe approved.
 Can you figure out how?
-Before you fix this vulnerability exploit the next challange
+Before you fix this vulnerability exploit the next two challanges

 ---